 By 1996, every vehicle manufactured officially adopted the newer OnBoard Diagnostic system.
 OBD-II is a massive improvement over its predecessor, offering much more accurate information.
 As these systems improved diagnostic capabilities, their codes became more complex.
 So today, that's why there is such a wide variety of diagnostic machines.

-The most common type of OBD-II device is a scanner that plugs into your vehicle and displays information on its built-in screen.
+The most common type of OBD-II device is a scanner that plugs into your vehicle and displays information on a built-in screen.
 These range from low price options, which can show any Check Engine code, to the premium price range, which have the ability to show a much larger variety of codes.

-The wireless OBD-II scanners—also referred to as Bluetooth or WiFi scanners in their descriptions—are small health diagnosis devices that stay plugged into the OBD port and send diagnostic information to your phone or computer.
+Wireless OBD-II scanners—also referred to as Bluetooth or WiFi scanners in their descriptions—are small health diagnosis devices that stay plugged into the OBD port and send diagnostic information to your phone or computer.

 Innova offers a wide range of plug-in car diagnostic tools, with each one offering useful features and the best OBD-II scanners.
 The company’s headquarters reside in Irvine, California.
-While Innova’s 3100j is our top pick, the company has the largest selection of car health monitor devices to meet anyone’s mechanical needs and budgetary restrictions; from the affordable 3030h to the premium 3160g.
+While Innova’s 3100j is our top pick, the company has the largest selection of car health monitor devices to meet anyone’s mechanical needs and budgetary restrictions, from the affordable 3030h to the premium 3160g.

 Foxwell has been a leader in the automotive industry for more than a decade.
 It offers several different types of diagnostic tools, all of which have been hailed as reliable and innovative.
 The NT630 is one of the best OBDII scanners in the premium price range.